-This Arts and Humanities Research Council-funded research network project will bring together international, interdisciplinary scholars to discuss new avenues of research on Joseph Banks and the Indo-Pacific World
+This Arts and Humanities Research Council-funded research network project brings together international, interdisciplinary scholars to discuss new avenues of research on Joseph Banks and the Indo-Pacific World.

-Joseph Banks, Science, Culture and the Remaking of the Indo-Pacific World commenced on 1 June 2016, and is led by the National Maritime Museum and University College London, together with project partners the Royal Society, the National Portrait Gallery and others.
+Joseph Banks, Science, Culture and the Remaking of the Indo-Pacific World commenced on 1 June 2016, and is led by the National Maritime Museum and University College London, together with project partners the Royal Society, the National Portrait Gallery, the Natural History Museum, and the Royal Botanic Gardens Kew.

 A programme of three workshops and a conference will include early-career and established scholars from the academic and heritage sectors who will draw in the histories of science, exploration, art, material culture and the environment, and engage closely with a range of key public collections.